 The inspection included a review of policies and procedural documentation relevant to the establishment's licensable activities.
-The inspection also included a review of temperature monitoring data for the tissue storage cupboard, risk assessments, and meeting and audit records.
+The inspection also included a review of training records, risk assessments, meeting and audit records, and the process for reporting and managing incidents.